Querobina Carvalho: Career

 Before the year 1995, the last recorded instance of Carvalho's stage presence was in a tiatr production overseen by Mario de Vasco.
 She then traveled overseas and lived in Kuwait for approximately one year, where she participated in tiatr presentations led by several popular Konkani theater directors, including Rosary Ferns, Laurente Pereira, Mario de Majorda, Simon Gonsalves, Salu Faleiro, and Comedian Philip Pereira, among other Goan expatriates.
 After a substantial hiatus of 14 years, Carvalho reemerged on the Goan tiatr stage in around 2009–2010, when Laurente Pereira cast her in his production titled Hea Ghorachim Daram Bond.
 In 2017, Carvalho made a return to the tiatr stage after a break of nine years by starring in the production Ami Khuxal, which was directed by Braz de Parra.
 Within this work, Carvalho portrayed a comedic character and also contributed solo and an opening duet musical performance with Braz.
 Carvalho is also regarded as part of a select group of contemporary Konkani tiatr comedians who carried forward the legacy established by pioneering Konkani comedic performers such as A. R. Souza Ferrão, Anthony Mendes, Kid Boxer, Minguel Rod, Jacinto Vaz, and M. Boyer.

 Personal life

 Carvalho had been based in Kuwait since the 1990s.
+On 24 January 1990, she married Agnelo Jacinto Fernandes, aged 30, who hailed from Utorda, Goa, at the Chapel of the Mother of God in Majorda.
+Eight days prior, they had their civil marriage registration done in Margao, Goa.
 Carvalho, who was born in Margao, lived in Majorda, where her parents also resided.